Department of Electrical Engineering and Information Technology of TU Darmstadt: History

-Robert Piloty, who was appointed to the field of message processing in 1964, had an great influence on the development of data technology and the establishment of computer science as an independent discipline.
+Robert Piloty, who was appointed to the field of message processing in 1964, had a great influence on the development of data technology and the establishment of computer science as an independent discipline.
 In 1968, Robert Piloty and Winfried Oppelt initiated the first computer science course in Germany at the Faculty of Electrical Engineering.

 In 1969, graduates of TH Darmstadt founded Software AG.
 Today it is one of the largest IT companies in Europe.
 Among the founders were Peter Pagé, electrical engineering graduate, and Peter Schnell, graduate of mathematics and physics.
 Schnell was chairman of Software AG for many years and today, with his Software AG Foundation, is one of the largest donors in Germany.
 One year later, billionaire John Tu completed his electrical engineering studies.
 He later founded Kingston Technology.

 In 1971, the Faculty of Electrical Engineering was divided into three departments: Electrical Power Engineering, Communications Engineering and Control and Data Engineering.

 In 1975, Gerhard Sessler, the developer of the foil electret microphone, was appointed to the Chair of Electroacoustics.
 He developed the silicon microphone at the department in 1983.
 Gerhard Sessler is included in the National Hall of Fame of the USA and received the Benjamin Franklin Medal in 2010.

 In 1990, 1991 and 1992 the electric vehicle "Pinky" developed at TU Darmstadt won the Tour de Sol, the world championship for solar vehicles.
 Pinky is exhibited in the German Museum in Munich.
 The working group later developed into the Academic Solar Technology Group Akasol.
 Many companies came from Akasol, including the company of the same name Akasol AG.
 In 1996, the first chair for renewable energies in Germany was established at the university and is occupied by Thomas Hartkopf.
 Hartkopf and his team developed the energy systems of the solar houses, that won the Solar Decathlon in 2007 and 2009.

 In 1998, Werner Langheinrich and Ottmar Kindl developed the technology for cameras in the Infrared Space Observatory (ISO).
 One year later, M. Anders, Egon Christian Andresen and Andreas Binder developed the linear power train of the Stratospheric Observatory for Infrared Astronomy (SOFIA).

 In 2003, the Massachusetts Institute of Technology awarded Rolf Isermann, professor at TU Darmstadt, to the Top Ten of Emerging Technologies because his developments will have an enduring effect on the world.

 In 2013, Germany's first chair for bio-inspired communication systems was established at the Department of Electrical Engineering and Information Technology and in 2017, the medical engineering course was established in cooperation with the Department of Medicine of the Goethe University Frankfurt.